 Refer to the Operator's Manual before trying to start the genset.
-Make sure the fuel shutoff valve and raw water cock are open and the raw water pump is primed.
-Operating the raw water pump without water will ruin the neoprene impeller.
+Make sure the fuel shutoff valve and sea water cock are open and the sea water pump is primed.
+Operating the sea water pump without water will ruin the neoprene impeller.